Christopher Andersen: Reviews

 Assaying several Kennedy biographies, Larissa MacFarguhar wrote in the New York Times that Andersen's Jack and Jackie was "the most worth reading" and "comes closest to making Jackie sparkle".
 Of the sequel, Jackie After Jack: Portrait of The Lady, USA Today said "readers will be spellbound" while Newsweek called the book "poignant" and "intimate".
 The Day Diana Died was also a critical as well as commercial success, with Time describing the book as "swift and astounding reading", People calling it "riveting", the Washington Post citing its "breathless new details about the last hours of Diana's life" and the Chicago Sun-Times deeming the book "a fabulous, addictive read".
 In his review of George and Laura: Portrait of an American Marriage, Newsweeks critic wrote that "Andersen's insights can be as sharp as his details", while in its story on The Day John Died the Associated Press called Andersen "the master of the detail-packed tearjerker."

 Andersen wrote Mick: The Wild Life and Mad Genius of Jagger to mark the 50th anniversary of the Rolling Stones in July 2012.
 The book quickly became Andersen's 15th New York Times bestseller.
 In a review in The Guardian, Dorian Lynskey noted: "A book about a singer that pays no attention to his songs is simply an anthology of gossip, albeit juicy, unusually well-researched gossip.".
 However, the Daily Beast called Mick "brilliant" and Entertainment Weekly described it as "jam-packed with juiciness".

 In a lengthy 1999 Salon review, Jake Tapper wrote of Bill and Hillary: The Marriage: "Andersen dishes like a catty high school girl holding forth in the lunchroom."
 But Tapper also stated that the book's "depiction of the Clintons' lopsided quid-pro-quo relationship meshes perfectly with the glimmers of insight the Clintons themselves have offered us", concluding that Bill and Hillary is "a guilty pleasure" and that in the end "the Clintons are getting the book they deserve."
 Similarly, in its review of Andersen's bestselling Streisand biography, Barbra: The Way She Is, the New York Times noted that Andersen "has a knack for ferreting memorable anecdotes of the 'no wire hangers' variety" while USA Today claimed the book "hits all the high notes" in Streisand's life story.
-Terry Hartle of the Christian Science Monitor wrote that Andersen's These Few Precious Days: The Last Year of Jack with Jackie was "fascinating and insightful" and Kirkus Reviews determined that The Good Sonwas "sensitive and astute, intimate" with "the power to mesmerize".
+Terry Hartle of the Christian Science Monitor wrote that Andersen's These Few Precious Days: The Last Year of Jack with Jackie was "fascinating and insightful" and Kirkus Reviews determined that The Good Son was "sensitive and astute, intimate" with "the power to mesmerize".
 Vanity Fair called Andersen's 2016 book Game of Crowns "catnip for royal watchers".
+A decade later, Bookreporter described Andersen's biography of Catherine, Princess of Wales as "an inspiring account of Kate with private views that are amusing, poignant, and sometimes even shocking.
+It gives readers a hint of a future work when Kate becomes queen."